Not sure what to pack for Guatemala?

-Chicken buses are the main form of pubic transportation in Guatemala.
+Chicken buses are the main form of public transportation in Guatemala.
 They are what the locals take to get from one place to another.
 They are super cheap and riding them is an experience unlike any other.
 However, pickpockets are common on chicken buses.
-Watch your belongings carefully if you decide to take one of them.
+Watch your belongings carefully if you decide to take one of them

 This concludes our guide on the Guatemala packing list!
 I hope now you know what to bring to Guatemala for your next vacation!

 Looking for more Guatemala inspiration?
 Check out our other Guatemala content!